Today’s Wonder of the Day was inspired by Ryan. Ryan Wonders, “What is the Mobius Strip?” Thanks for WONDERing with us, Ryan!

-Wonder Friends who remember learning about infinity might recall the unique symbol for infinity called the lemniscate, which means “ribbon.”
-Did you know that the lemniscate is similar to a real-world mathematical shape?
-It’s true?
-Drumroll please…Wonder Friends, meet the Mobius strip!
+Have you ever heard about infinity?
+If so, you might know the symbol for infinity.
+It’s called the lemniscate, which means “ribbon.”
+Did you know that the lemniscate looks a lot like another mathematical shape?
+It’s true!
+Drumroll please…Wonder Friends, meet the Möbius strip!

-The Mobius strip — sometimes called the Mobius band — is named after mathematician and astronomer August Ferdinand Möbius, who came up with the idea in September 1858.
-Curiously, German mathematician Johann Benedict Listing independently developed the same idea a few months earlier in July 1858.
-Unfortunately for Listing, one of the most famous surfaces in mathematics bears the name of Möbius, not Listing.
+The Möbius strip is named after mathematician and astronomer August Ferdinand Möbius.
+He came up with the idea in September 1858.
+German mathematician Johann Benedict Listing independently thought of the same idea in July 1858.
+Unfortunately for Listing, one of the most famous surfaces in mathematics was named for Möbius, not Listing.

-To see what we’re talking about, it helps to make your own Mobius strip (see today’s Try It Out! section for instructions).
-All you need to do is cut a long strip of paper, put a half twist in it, and glue or tape the ends together.
+Can you picture what we’re talking about?
+It helps to make your own Möbius strip (see today’s Try It Out! section for instructions).
+Cut a long strip of paper.
+Then put a half twist in it, and glue or tape the ends together.

-While the original piece of paper clearly had two sides (mathematicians would say the original piece of paper was orientable), the Mobius strip you created has just one.
+While the original piece of paper clearly had two sides, the Möbius strip you made has just one.
 Don’t believe us?
-Try drawing a line on both “sides” of the Mobius strip without picking up your pencil.
+Try drawing a line on both “sides” of the Möbius strip without picking up your pencil.
 Can’t do it, can you?

-When you look closely at a Mobius strip, you'll see that it would be impossible to paint it with two different colors.
-It might also help you to imagine ants walking along the Mobius strip.
-As M.C.
-Escher showed in his famous picture, Möbius Strip II (Red Ants), ants could walk on a Mobius strip on a single surface indefinitely!
+It might also help you to imagine ants walking along the Möbius strip.
+Have you ever seen M.C.
+Escher’s famous picture, Möbius Strip II (Red Ants)?
+It showed that ants could walk on a Möbius strip indefinitely!

-If you're WONDERing whether the Mobius strip is simply a mathematical curiosity, it's not!
-It has practical applications.
-For example, conveyor belts have been designed as giant Mobius strips.
+You won’t just find the Möbius strip used in math class!
+For example, conveyor belts have been designed as giant Möbius strips.
 Why?
-They last longer because the entire (singular) surface area gets the same amount of wear and tear.
-Similar applications have been used in recording tapes and printer and typewriter ribbons.
+It helps them last longer.
+The entire surface area gets the same amount of wear and tear.
+The Möbius strip has been used in similar ways in recording tapes and printer ribbons.